Four Traits of Top-Performing B2B Digital Sellers

 - Make shared customer success metrics (such as Net Promotor Scores) part of compensation incentives among marketing, sales and service.
 Have customer satisfaction lead sales team objectives.

-Please feel free to share our infographic with your colleagues to start conversations that can improve your digital transformation of sales.
+Please share our infographic with your colleagues to start conversations that can improve your digital transformation of sales.